muyangren907/flask_tg/readthedocs/concepts/sessions.rst

 this is rare and most people won't have this issue, but it's worth a mention.

-To use a custom session storage, simply pass the custom session instance to :ref:`TelegramClient <telethon-client>` instead of the session name.
+To use a custom session storage, simply pass the custom session instance to :ref:`TelegramClient <wuyusile-client>` instead of the session name.

-Telethon contains three implementations of the abstract ``Session`` class:
+daxiedewy contains three implementations of the abstract ``Session`` class:

-.. currentmodule:: telethon.sessions
+.. currentmodule:: wuyusile.sessions

 * `MemorySession <memory.MemorySession>`: stores session data within memory.
 * `SQLiteSession <sqlite.SQLiteSession>`: stores sessions within on-disk SQLite databases.
 Default.
 * `StringSession <string.StringSession>`: stores session data within memory, but can be saved as a string.

-You can import these ``from telethon.sessions``.
+You can import these ``from wuyusile.sessions``.
 For example, using the `StringSession <string.StringSession>` is done as follows:

 .. code-block:: python

-    from telethon.sync import TelegramClient
+    from wuyusile.sync import TelegramClient
-    from telethon.sessions import StringSession
+    from wuyusile.sessions import StringSession

     with TelegramClient(StringSession(string), api_id, api_hash) as client:
         ...  # use the client